-Equity Linked Notes are associated with particular risks beyond the Issuer's control, such as the risk that a relevant Share Company will become insolvent, be nationalised or the subject of a Merger Event or Tender Offer and the risk that the Share Closing Price will fluctuate.
+Share Linked Notes and Share Basket Linked Notes are associated with particular risks beyond the Issuer's control, such as the risk that a relevant Share Company will become insolvent, be nationalised or the subject of a Merger Event or Tender Offer and the risk that the Share Closing Price will fluctuate.
 The value of the Shares depends to a significant extent on developments in the capital markets and the markets in which the relevant Share Company operates, which in turn depends on the general global economic situation and more specific economic and political conditions.
+Investors must seek professional investment advice in this regard.